 HD video, sound, 05:44 min

-Sounds of the Sea, Crickets and Translucent Yellow combines two identical statues with each other: one of them is situated in a park close to Nagoya in Japan, the other one next to the sea in a small town in the Netherlands.
+Sounds of the Sea, Crickets and Translucent Yellow combines two identical statues with each other: one of them in a park close to Nagoya in Japan, the other one next to the sea in a small town in the Netherlands.

 Voice-over: Catoo Kemperman